-It’s more complex than that, however.
+It's more complex than that, however.
 A governance strategy also enables enterprises to handle any technical damage to their APIs and resolve issues quickly, minimizing problems for end-users.
-It helps them select the right API management software that’s compatible with both their needs as a business and the particulars of the API itself.
+It helps them select the right API management platform that's compatible with both their needs as a business and the particulars of the API itself.

 Main API security risks and compliance issues to understand

 Risk management is a core part of API governance.
 These are the top ten security risks associated with APIs that an effective governance strategy can mitigate, according to the Open Web Application Security Project:

 - Broken object-level authorization

 - Broken function-level authorization

 - Excessive data exposure